 Shoestring Backpacker Budget

 - US$70/day | 105 Australian Dollars

 For anyone backpacking Australia on a low budget, plan on spending roughly 105 Australian Dollars per day.
 This should cover all your daily travel expenses including the cost of accommodation (hostel dorm bed), transport, meals (prepare some of your own) and the odd night out.

 Although a very popular destination with young budget travellers, Australia is certainly not a budget travel destination.
-This is certainly one of the main things to understand before heading down under.
-It’s at least as expensive and perhaps more costly than almost all of Europe and North America and our suggested Australia backpacking budget of 90 Australian Dollars per day certainly reflects that.
-If you intend to cover large distances, which you will have to do if you want to see a large portion of the country, then transport costs are going to be high while food, drink and accommodation is in line with what you’d expect in a developed country.
+This is one of the main things to understand before heading down under.
+It’s at least as expensive and often more costly than almost all of Europe and North America with the cost of travel higher in only a few countries in the world.
+If you intend to cover large distances, which you will have to do if you want to see a large portion of the country, then transport costs are going to be pretty high while food, drink and accommodation is all pretty expensive by most standards.

 More Comfortable Australia Backpacking Budget

 - US$90/day | 135 Australian Dollars